-(e) Policy of nondiscrimination means a policy of nondiscrimination against an employee or applicant for employment on account of race, religion, sex, color, national origin, age or handicap, which policy applies in all areas of employee relations substantially conforming to the City's policy of nondiscrimination.
+(e) Policy of nondiscrimination means a policy of nondiscrimination against an employee or applicant for employment on account of race, religion, sex, color, national origin, age or handicap, which policy applies in all areas of employee relations substantially conforming

 Sec.
 126.406. - Effect of final order finding noncompliance.